ThatTilux/pyTECController/README.md

     ]
 }
 ```
 This configuration allows you to debug in VSCode by simultaneously starting both components of this software.
+Make sure to select the ```Run All``` configuration when launching the debugger.

 ## Starting the Application
 1. Start the Redis Docker container using: